smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "And if they discover it anyway?"

 "Then we both die.
 But you'll die first, and slower."
 Daedalus picked up his stylus again, then paused.
 "Broken men build the best prisons—who better to trap hope than those who've watched their own die?"
-His laugh was dry as papyrus.
+His laugh was hollow, brittle.
 "Keep your past buried, Sisyphus.
 Mine's staying exactly where I left it."

 The dismissal was clear, but Sisyphus felt the sting of it.
 He'd offered genuine confession—the kind of brutal honesty that had cost him everything—and received only pragmatic calculation in return.
 This man would use him, certainly, but trust?
 That was another matter entirely.